narinestudio/githubdesktop_test/README.md

-# githubdesktop_test
+# GitHub Desktop Test Repository

-GitHub Desktop test repository.
+This repository is for practicing the github desktop application.